MrKylinGithub/Thinking-In-Game-Development/guide-to-cocos-cyberpunk/02-structure-of-project/en.md

 The purpose of developing Cocos Cyberpunk is to showcase the Cocos Engine's ability to create complex 3D games on multiple platforms and to motivate the developers in Cocos community to learn game development.

-This series of articles could be treated as a project guide of the Cocos Cyberpunk that is intended to help you and save your time.
+This series of articles could be treated as a project guide to the Cocos Cyberpunk that is intended to help you and save your time.

 Get it for free:
 [https://store.cocos.com/app/detail/4543](https://store.cocos.com/app/detail/4543)